 When businesses are able to meet such expectations, then they can definitely capture these target clients and start building their relationships with the millennials and Gen Z consumers.
 Such action tells consumers that companies do listen to them and make the necessary changes to be the company that they expect them to be.

-Learning from Netflix and Apple’s Communication Strategies to Build Customer Loyalty
+Learning from Netflix and Apple’s Communication Strategies to Build Customer Loyalty and Retention

 Beyond knowing these unique characteristics of millennials and Gen Z consumers, businesses should also be able to develop a good and growing relationship with them.
-Focusing on long-term customer loyalty is integral to the success of the business.
+Focusing on long-term customer loyalty and retention is integral to the success of the business.

 However, you have to remember that it has to depend on your brand identity.
 It’s not simply adopting a particular tone of voice when you communicate with your audience.
 One company’s way of doing it may not work well for your business.

-There’s an important distinction that needs to be understood here, and that is there are two types of relationships: peer to peer relationships and the dominant-dominated relationship.
+There’s an important distinction that needs to be understood here, and that is there are two types of relationships: peer-to-peer relationships and the dominant-dominated relationship.
 Depending on the type of relationship you have with your clients, the way you communicate with them will also vary.
 Let’s take a deeper look into these two kinds of relationships.

 Peer to Peer Relationship